Miraclethedataguy/My-first-project/README.md

 ## Visualization

 The report comprises of 2 pages

-1. Transactions
+### Transactions

 ![](transaction.PNG)

-2. Product
+### Product

 ![](product.PNG)

-You can intereact with the report [here] (https://app.powerbi.com/groups/me/reports/26450221-14a6-4ff0-b202-b8239ec46ea6/ReportSection)
+You can interact with the report [here] (https://app.powerbi.com/groups/me/reports/26450221-14a6-4ff0-b202-b8239ec46ea6/ReportSection)

+## Conclusion and recommendation

+- Sales of certain products might be seasonal and various store manager should ensure they fill the store with the appropriate product for the right season.
+- Total profit made from 1.92Million sales is 224,000.

+## Recomendation

+The datasets from prior years will be needed for comparison and data-driven decision making during a deep dive analytics.